astuff/astuff_sensor_msgs/README.md

 - `neobotix_usboard_msgs`
 - `pacmod_msgs`
 - `radar_msgs` (generic radar output messages not currently available in `sensor_msgs`)
+- `perception_msgs` (generic messages for things like Objects and Closest In-Path Vehicles)

 For more information on the individual drivers, see the [AutonomouStuff Wiki](https://autonomoustuff.atlassian.net/wiki/spaces/RW/pages/17478581/Supported+Devices).